quickdon/DeltaMol/docs/index.md

 with dataset-level cutoffs to prune long-range edges when building training graphs.

+### DimeNet potential architecture

+DeltaMol also includes a DimeNet-inspired directional message passing model following Klicpera, Groß, and Günnemann (ICLR 2020) and the reference implementation at `gasteigerjo/dimenet <https://github.com/gasteigerjo/dimenet>`_.
+Activate it with ``model.name: dimenet`` in the experiment YAML or ``--model dimenet`` on the CLI.
+Key hyperparameters:

+* ``dimenet_num_blocks`` – number of directional message passing blocks stacked sequentially (default 3).
+* ``dimenet_num_radial`` – radial Bessel basis size used to expand pairwise distances up to ``model.cutoff`` (default 6).
+* ``dimenet_num_spherical`` – number of Fourier components used to embed triplet angles (default 7).

+Like SchNet, DimeNet supports optional analytic force prediction via gradients of the summed energy with respect to atomic coordinates; enable it with ``predict_forces: true`` when fitting energies and forces jointly.

 The CLI also exposes dedicated prediction commands for evaluating existing checkpoints. ``deltamol predict-baseline <dataset> <checkpoint>`` loads a linear baseline, computes regression metrics on the provided dataset, saves serialized